tripal-il/web/README.md

-# Tripal - your in-pocket transportation pal!
+# Tripal - Your In-Pocket Transportation Pal!

-## **⏳ Work in progress ⏳**
+**⏳ Work in progress ⏳**

-Data has been received from OpenMobility's Israel GTFS (https://transitfeeds.com/p/ministry-of-transport-and-road-safety/820).<br />
-The application will soon also support multiple countries, I'll stick with my country's data as an implementation of the first version.
+This app is built using data from OpenMobility's Israel GTFS, sourced from the Ministry of Transport and Road Safety (Israel).
+The goal of Tripal is to provide users with seamless transportation information within Israel.
+While this initial version focuses on local data, I plan to extend support to multiple countries in the future.